 Toys for all ages include the Nintendo Switch and Oculus VR headset, and for the audiophile, we suggest a high-quality portable speaker, a brand-new record player, and even a comfortable neck speaker.
 The latest iPhone and iPad are there as welcome upgrades for those who haven’t taken that step yet.
 Fitness fans will appreciate the Peloton Tread for a home gym and the new Fitbit watch.
 The Furbo Dog Nanny will make it easier for pet parents to leave their dogs at home alone.
 And, of course, tech-optimized home goods, from robot-vacuums to UV-C-enhanced water pitchers and air purifiers, are a great gift for the parents that could use a break.

-As you browse this guide, we hope you’ll find something fits the style of the tech-forward loved ones on your gift list.
-Here, 35 cutting-edge luxury gifts for the tech-savvy.
+As you browse this guide, we hope you’ll find something that fits the style of the tech-forward loved ones on your gift list.
+Here, 34 cutting-edge luxury gifts for the tech-savvy consumer.

 CARRY by Courant